 Judging consists of viewing, voting, discussion and awarding of trophies.

 Guided by the Jury President, judges review and debate entries in the shortlist before voting on whether they consider each a Lynx winner.
-It takes a two-thirds majority vote to claim a trophy and only about 9% of entries will do so.
+It takes a two-thirds majority vote to claim a trophy.

 After voting, results are read out and juries confirm the decisions.
 Candidates for Grand Prix, selected from among Gold or equivalent winners, are also identified and further discussion follows before a last vote to determine the Grand Prix winner.
 Entries for non-profit organisations and charities aren’t eligible in their award, but will be considered for the Grand Prix for Good.

-The revised guidelines build upon the Objectification criteria introduced in 2017, in collaboration with Madonna Badger, which challenged jury members to use empathy when analysing a piece of work and encouraged the jury to reflect upon how they might feel if the person portrayed was someone they know and care about.
-In 2020 jury members will also be asked to consider whether the work represents deep-rooted stereotypical portrayals of gender, age, race, ethnicity, disability or other biases.
+These guidelines build upon the objectification criteria we developed in collaboration with Madonna Badger, which challenge jury members to use empathy when analysing a piece of work and encourage the jury to reflect upon how they might feel if the person portrayed was someone they know and care about.